rutrum/convert-case/README.md

 ## Rust Library

 Convert case was written in Rust and is ready to be used inline with your rust code as a library.
 You can read the API documentation on [docs.rs](https://docs.rs/convert_case/).
+Bonus: this crate has 0 dependencies!

 ## Command Line Interface `ccase`